 (2) An understanding of how to direct the provider; and

-(3) An understanding of, and ability to, perform the responsibilities of an employer, including:
+(3) An ability to perform the responsibilities of an employer, including:

-(a) Completion of any training that ODM or the MyCare Ohio plan requires;
+(a) Completion of any training required by ODM or the MyCare Ohio plan ;

 (c) Understanding the methods for selecting and dismissing participant-directed service providers including the requirements for providers to furnish services in the MyCare Ohio waiver;

 (d) Understanding the methods for entering into written agreements with participant-directed service providers for specific activities;

 (e) Understanding the methods for training participant-directed service providers to meet the member's specific needs;

 (f) Understanding the methods for supervising and monitoring the participant- directed service provider's performance of specific activities, including written approval of the provider's time sheets;